MariaMerkel/github-releases-manager/README.md

 The database server needs to be configured in the application.properties file and the database tables will be auto-created on first startup.

 All application configuration is done in the database and the current data in it will be loaded on each task run.

+The application was initially built to trigger deployments of third-party software when a new release is published via a third-party CI (in my case TeamCity), but it could be useful for other use cases as well.